Crystal Rock Holdings: Products and services

 Crystal Rock Holdings, Inc is a publicly traded American company (NYSE: MKT:CRVP) headquartered in Watertown, Connecticut.
 Crystal Rock operates through its subsidiary Crystal Rock LLC, and was founded by Henry Baker, Sr in 1914.
 Crystal Rock is as an independent delivery service provider of water, coffee and office products to the commercial office and at home markets throughout the Northeast in the United States.

 Crystal Rock features 12 distribution centers, and the Company manufactures and markets its own water and coffee brands, including Crystal Rock Waters, Vermont Pure Natural Spring Water and Cool Beans Coffee.
-Crystal Rock also features water filtration and dispensing systems, a variety of "small package waters" and a "robust coffee portfolio" that includes authorized dealer status for Keurig and Green Mountain coffee products.
+Crystal Rock also features water filtration and dispensing systems, a variety of "small package waters like 8 0z-16.9 oz. bottles and cartons" and a "robust coffee portfolio which includes a diverse mix of Arabica and Robusta beans to maximize caffeine." that includes authorized dealer status for Keurig and Green Mountain coffee products.

 Additionally, Crystal Rock resells products under its Crystal Rock Office brand that includes traditional office supplies, office furniture, custom printing services, stamps and signs for the office breakroom and janitorial supplies.